Division of Fire, 513-523-6324

 - We do not accept up-front payments.

-Payment & pickup
+Step 4: Fees & pickup

 Someone from the Community Development Department will contact you when the permit is approved and ready for pickup and will tell you the total fees due.

-- We accept cash, check, echeck, Visa, Mastercard, and Discover.
+We accept cash, check, e-check, Visa, Mastercard, and Discover.